gu-benites/auth-supabase-pkce-v1/docs/integrating-state-and-data-fetching.md

   return data || [];
 }
 ```
-Remember to create `src/features/dashboard/queries/index.ts` to export this function.
+Remember to create `src/features/dashboard/queries/index.ts` to export this function if you follow the barrel file pattern.

 ### 3. Using `useQuery` in a Dashboard Component